phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 ---

-Recursive Paging is a interesting technique that shows how powerful a single mapping in a page table can be.
+Recursive Paging is an interesting technique that shows how powerful a single mapping in a page table can be.
 It is relatively easy to implement and only requires a minimal amount of setup (just a single recursive entry), so it's a good choice for first experiments with paging.

 However, it also has some disadvantages: